Revisit: SCP Winter 2011

 All submissions should be single-spaced Microsoft Word documents in 12-point Times New Roman font with 1-inch margins on all sides.

 All submissions, reviewing and notification regarding the 2011 SCP conference will be conducted electronically through the conference website at http://www.chilleesys.com/scp/.
 The conference website will provide additional information about the conference and serve as an interface for authors and reviewers, eliminating the need for email submissions.

 When you submit your proposal via the conference website, the following information/steps will be required:

 Submission System Signup – When you first enter the conference website, you will be required to sign up to use the website submission system.
 Here you will provide your name and contact information and be provided with a login name and password.
 You will use this login whenever you navigate the submission system.
 Please keep track of this information.

-Some e-mail addresses were pre-signed up with our database, and you will not need to re-enter your name and contact information.
+Some e-mail addresses are already signed up in our database, and these will not require you to reenter your name and contact information.
 Please use the website password reminder function if you see the following message: “The E-mail address you entered has been already registered with our database.
 Please proceed to Log In page.
 If you forgot your password, please click here.”